-Cloud Backup and Recovery (CBR) lets you back up ECSs and recover data in case of a failure.
-If an ECS or EVS disk is faulty or a misoperation causes data loss, you can use data backups to quickly restore data.
+Cloud Backup and Recovery (CBR) lets you back up and restore data in case of a failure.
+If an ECS or EVS disk is faulty or data is deleted accidentally, you can use data backups to quickly restore data.

 What Is CBR?